Gardner-Webb Runnin’ Bulldogs and the SE Louisiana Lions meet in Cancun, Mexico - WTOP News

 Cancun, Mexico; Tuesday, 12:30 p.m.
 EST

-The Runnin’ Bulldogs have a 2-3 record against non-conference oppponents.
-Gardner-Webb has a 1-3 record against teams over .500.
+The Runnin’ Bulldogs have a 2-3 record in non-conference play.
+Gardner-Webb has a 1-0 record in games decided by 3 points or fewer.

-The Lions have a 2-3 record in non-conference games.
-SE Louisiana scores 70.6 points and has outscored opponents by 1.4 points per game.
+The Lions are 2-3 in non-conference play.
+SE Louisiana is seventh in the Southland scoring 70.6 points per game and is shooting 43.7%.

-Gardner-Webb averages 70.0 points per game, 0.8 more points than the 69.2 SE Louisiana allows.
-SE Louisiana’s 43.7% shooting percentage from the field this season is 2.6 percentage points lower than Gardner-Webb has given up to its opponents (46.3%).
+Gardner-Webb makes 46.4% of its shots from the field this season, which is 4.8 percentage points higher than SE Louisiana has allowed to its opponents (41.6%).
+SE Louisiana averages 7.4 made 3-pointers per game this season, 0.2 more makes per game than Gardner-Webb gives up.

-TOP PERFORMERS: Darryl Simmons II is shooting 48.0% from beyond the arc with 2.4 made 3-pointers per game for the Runnin’ Bulldogs, while averaging 15.2 points.
+TOP PERFORMERS: Anthony Seldon is scoring 15.5 points per game and averaging 4.0 rebounds for the Runnin’ Bulldogs.

-Sam Hines Jr. is averaging 14.2 points and 7.6 rebounds for the Lions.
+Kam Burton is shooting 43.3% from beyond the arc with 2.6 made 3-pointers per game for the Lions, while averaging 10.8 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.